StAwN74/ckSurf-1.18kd-Release/README.md

   - Hooks/events updated, plugin now supports any kind of map & bots don't mess up with mp_restartgame.
   - Timer handles and client indexes fixed.
 As for the commands and hooks, it was leading to weird situations.

-Notes: sm_clear console warning when starting a run is normal and harmless, it's a fix for a checkpoint plugin I needed.
+Notes: sm_clear console warning when starting a run is normal and harmless, it's a fix for a checkpoint plugin I needed, and figured out it could prevent an exploit, so I left it here.
 	   [DEV]On 5th feb 2023, my included compiler still works, it also works with newer compilers (1.9+).
 	   But new syntax is on a perpetual routine...[/DEV]